cb-geo/mpm-doc/user/compile/compile.md

 To compile the CB-Geo MPM code please make sure you have the following packages.
 The CB-Geo MPM code is written in C++14 and compiles successfully on GCC 8.x and Clang 6.x.

-## Prerequisites
+### Prerequisite packages
-The following additional packages are required to compile the MPM code.
+> The following prerequisite packages can be found in the docker image:

 * [Boost](http://www.boost.org/)
 * [Eigen](http://eigen.tuxfamily.org/)